sebaJoSt/BlaeckSerial/README.md

  `SymbolName` |String0 | Symbol Name - Null Terminated String
  `DTYPE` | byte | DataType  0=bool, 1=byte, 2=short, 3=ushort, 4=int, 5=uint, 6=long, 7=ulong, 8=float

-On the Uno and other ATMEGA based boards, the double implementation occupies 4 byte and is exactly the same as the float, with no gain in precision.
-Therefore if you add a double signal with `addSignal(&doubleVariable)` the symbol list will return the `DTYPE` 8 (float).

  MSGID is supported by `<BLAECK.WRITE_SYMBOLS>` and `<BLAECK.WRITE_DATA>`:
  ````
  <BLAECK.WRITE_SYMBOLS, firstByteMSGID, secondByteMSGID, thirdByteMSGID, fourthByteMSGID>